WillNess210/CUCPC-Tank-Game-Engine/README.md

 # Instructions
 Tank Game is played on a 1000 by 500 board with two players controlled by AI.
 Each player can spawn units, move them, and perform actions with the units.
+There are two types of units: Rovers, and Tanks.
+The field is also scattered with Sites, each of which contain coins that your rovers can mine.
+When your rovers are near a site, it will begin mining and filling up it's inventory, to a maximum of 100 coins.
+If the rover returns to your base, it's inventory will be emptied and the player will gain those coins.
+Each player can spend coins to buy more units, 25 for Rovers, and 75 for Tanks.
+Tanks are the other game unit, and they can move (with less range than the rovers) but they can also fire.
+If their shot hits a unit, the hit unit will be remov, ed from the game.

+Each turn, each player can spawn units, move units, and fire tanks.
+A tank cannot be moved and fired on the same turn - the engine will process whichever command is sent first.
+The engine will first process all fire commands, followed by move commands, followed by spawn commands.
 ## Game Input - initialization
 Line 1: numSites : integer representing number of sites on board
 Next numSites Lines: x y : x and y locations for each site
 Ex:
 ```
 5
 500 500